Charontis/project-yanfei/README.md

 - `y!time`: Shows the time for each server timezone.
 - `y!weapon [level] [refinement rank] <name>`: Shows the weapon info, rarity, description and refinement rank.
   - If the weapon level is not given.
 The weapon level is Lv.
 1.
-  - Otherwise, if the refinement rank is not given.
+  - However, if the refinement rank is not given.
 The refinement rank is Lv.
 1. *Example: Level 60 Skyward Spine (Refinement rank: 1): `y!weapon 60 Skyward Spine`*
+  - Otherwise, if the weapon level and refinement rank is not empty.
+The weapon level and refinement rank depends on what you typed. *Example: Level 90 Amo's Bow (Max Refinement Rank): `y!weapon 90 5 Amo's Bow`*
   - Eventually, if either the weapon level or the refinement rank do not exist/match from our database.
 The weapon level and the refinement rank is Lv.
 1 instead.
 - `y!weapon-list [rarity]`: Lists all the available weapons.
   - This command supports filtering by rarity.
 Example: `y!weapon-list 5` to show all the 5★ weapons.